Objective: Every engineer at Float should ship code every day

 Be curious

-We question product requirements, code history, and learn the rationale behind decisions.
-We take ownership of the problems we solve and are open to trying new tools and patterns to solve new problems.
+Seek to understand product requirements, code history, and rationale behind decisions.
+Take ownership of problems we solve.
+Be open to trying new tools and patterns that solve new problems.

 Collaborate and communicate

-We don’t overbuild.
-We don’t know when or how customer requirements will change, so we push to release code quickly and then learn from customers.
+Strive to understand requirements as best we can, but stay flexible.
+We don’t know when or how customer requirements will change, so push to release code quickly so we can learn from customers.
+Don’t over-build, but don’t under-build either.

 Manage tech debt

-We understand that not all tech debt can be resolved, but we strive to leave our code in a better state than we found it.
-Make the change easy, then make the easy change.
+Treat technical debt like actual debt: it can be useful but it only serves us when used responsibly.
+Responsible technical debt is known, measured, and tracked.
+Make informed decisions on what to prioritize and when.
+Our goal is to leave code in a better state than when we found it.
+Make the change easy, and then make the easy change.